halox: Dark matter halo properties and large-scale structure calculations using JAX: Software design

-\begin{itemize} \tightlist \item Matter density \(\rho(r)\); \item Enclosed mass \(M(\leq r)\); \item Gravitational potential \(\phi(r)\); \item Circular velocity \(v_{\rm circ}(r)\); \item Velocity dispersion \(\sigma_{v}(r)\); \item Projected surface density \(\Sigma(r)\). \end{itemize} \item Large-scale structure: Building upon the power spectra computations implemented in JAX-cosmo, \texttt{halox} provides implementations of the RMS variance of the matter distribution in spheres of radius \(R\), \(\sigma(R)\).
+\begin{itemize} \tightlist \item Duffy et al. (\citeproc{ref-Duffy:2008}{2008}) \item Klypin et al. (\citeproc{ref-Klypin:2011}{2011}) \item Prada et al. (\citeproc{ref-Prada:2012}{2012}) \item Child et al. (\citeproc{ref-Child:2018}{2018}) (for all halo and relaxed halo populations) \end{itemize} \item Large-scale structure: Building upon the power spectra computations implemented in JAX-cosmo, \texttt{halox} provides implementations of the RMS variance of the matter distribution in spheres of radius \(R\), \(\sigma(R)\).
 It also includes a wrapper function to perform the computation within the Lagrangian radius of a halo of mass \(M\), \(\sigma(M)\). \item Halo mass function (HMF): The HMF model of Tinker et al. (\citeproc{ref-Tinker:2008}{2008}), predicting \({\rm d}N / {\rm d} \ln M\) as a function of halo mass \(M\), redshift \(z\), and cosmology. \item Halo bias: The linear bias model of Tinker et al. (\citeproc{ref-Tinker:2010}{2010}) as a function of halo mass \(M\), redshift \(z\), and cosmology. \item Overdensities: All properties in \texttt{halox} can be computed for spherical overdensity (SO) halo masses defined for any critical overdensity value.
-Convenience functions are provided to convert halo properties from one critical overdensity to another, or to convert critical overdensities to mean matter overdensities. \end{itemize}
+Convenience functions are provided to convert halo properties from one critical overdensity to another, or to convert critical overdensities to and from mean matter overdensities. \end{itemize}